Skip to main content

 Bill Summary

-A district shall adopt rules and policies after a public hearing, public notice and public comment to implement the bill and shall post the adopted rules and policies to the district's website.
+A district's board shall adopt rules and policies after a public hearing, public notice and public comment to implement the act and shall post the adopted rules and policies to the district's website, on social media operated by the district, and in a local newspaper of general circulation.
+A vegetative fuel program may only be effective 30 days or more after posting of the adopted rules and policies on the district's website.
 As part of the rules and policies, a district shall designate an individual to oversee and manage the district's vegetative fuel program.
+A district may certify to the county treasurer a delinquent charge made or levied against a property, and the treasurer may collect and pay over the charge in the same manner that property taxes are collected and paid.

 Status